jtickle/Picard/README.md

 This was a tool for updating Inara.cz with materials and data from your Elite Dangerous logfiles.

 **Picard no longer works and will not be fixed.
-Thank you for your interest!**  Read "Story of This Project" below if you want to know more.
+Thank you for your interest!**  Inara now allows you to directly upload your commander journal.
+The next section covers how to do that, or Read "Story of This Project" below if you want to know more.

 # How to upload your game journals to Inara.cz